ably/ably-ui/README.md

 #### To add a new component:

-1. Create a folder in `src`, in the module of your choice (i.e. `core`).
-The folder name should be TitleCase.
+Add a `[ComponentName].tsx` file in `src`, in the module of your choice (most likely `core`).
+Any supporting files, i.e. stylesheets, should be placed in a directory with the same name of the component.
-2. Add a `component.tsx`

-- also add an empty `component.js` file (current legacy requirement)
-- if the component has custom CSS, add a `component.css` file as well.

 #### To see this component in Storybook:

-Create a `[COMPONENT_NAME].stories.tsx` file alongside your `component` assets, following the examples of other Storybook stories, or their online documentation for guidance.
+Create a `[ComponentName].stories.tsx` file alongside your `component` assets, following the examples of other Storybook stories, or their online documentation for guidance.
 When running Storybook, the story should be picked up and rendered in place automatically.

 ### Publishing